yannklein/rewrite-js/README.md

 - because of the 52bit mantissa, the biggest amount of digits for a number without data loss is 16 digits.
 17 digits corresponds to 54bit which makes 12,345,678,901,234,567 become 12,345,678,901,234,568 in JS.
 - that makes us able to calculate what the finest precision we can reach in JS for a certain number which is 2^-52 called Number.EPSILON .
 Example: (1 + 2^-53) -> 1 (adding anything under the precision doesn't add it), (1 + 2^-52) -> 1.0000000000000002
 - this have a direct effect on calculating infinity in JS.
 The biggest number before infinity is 1.7976931348623157E+308, called Number.MAX_VALUE .
 It's precision is Number.MAX_VALUE*Number.EPSILON = 3.9e292.
 Number.MAX_VALUE + 1 won't give Infinity but Number.MAX_VALUE itself whereas MAX_VALUE + MAX_VALUE*Number.EPSILON will give Infinity.
 Note that, 308-292 = 16 the approx max amount of digits JS number can handle.
+- converting base-10 nums to non-base 10 is tricky.
+My solution was to Find the biggest non-base ten digit necessary to create to non-base ten num, and create little by little the num from biggest digit to smallest treating the smaller digit remaining part in every iteration

+#### Promise:
+- achieving async with Vanilla JS is tricky.
+The "most proper way" is probably using a WebWorker (a bit tricky through Node).
+Other way could be use basic async functions like setTimeout